bmshema/LoRaPi-C2/README.md

 $ pip install -r requirements.txt
 ```
 #### Windows (If using a Windows machine for C2):
-- Install SX1262 per vendors instructions.
+- Install SX1262 per vendor's instructions.
-- Set jumper caps to "A", M1, and M0.
+- Connect to SX1262 via USB and set jumper caps to "A", M1, and M0.
 - Install Python3
 ```
 $ git clone https://github.com/bmshema/pi-C2-over-LoRa.git